 Stocks had started the day stronger as stimulus measures by major central banks eased worries about growth.
 But optimism faded following the report that the Chinese officials canceled their visit.

 The cancellation came as U.S.-Chinese trade talks were held in Washington and U.S. President Donald Trump said he wanted a complete trade deal, not just an agreement for China to buy more U.S. agricultural goods.

 The MSCI world equity index, which tracks shares in 47 countries, was 0.23% lower.

 On Wall Street, stocks, which had started the day strong following China cutting a key lending rate for the second straight month, reversed course on the news of the canceled farm visits.

 Equity markets have largely welcomed the central bank moves in recent days, including interest rates cuts by the European Central Bank and the U.S. Federal Reserve.

-The pan-European STOXX 600 index finished up 0.29%, after giving up some of the gains logged earlier in the session.
+The pan-European STOXX 600 index closed up 0.29%, after giving up some of the gains logged earlier in the session.

 Increased concerns that the United States and China are unlikely to forge a trade deal in the near term drove U.S. Treasury yields lower.

 Benchmark 10-year notes gained 15/32 in price to yield 1.7215%, down from 1.774% on Thursday.